Cable Lock: Why you should never buy one!

 Can I use a cable lock as secondary security?

-The most important thing is not to use a cable lock as your primary means of security.
+The most important thing is not to use one of these locks as your primary means of security.
 And by "primary security", I mean the lock that secures your bike frame to an immovable object in the street (or at home).

 Many people also use a secondary lock.
 Either as another layer of (different) security around the frame.
 Or more usually, to secure the front wheel or seat.
 Or both.